-Midnight in Peking: How the Murder of a Young Englishwoman Haunted the Last Days of Old China and clues sparse, two detectives-one British and one Chinese-race against the clock to solve the crime before the Japanese invade and Peking as they know it is gone forever.
+Midnight in Peking: How the Murder of a Young Englishwoman Haunted the Last Days of Old China by dreaded fox spirits?
+With the suspect list growing and clues sparse, two detectives-one British and one Chinese-race against the clock to solve the crime before the Japanese invade and Peking as they know it is gone forever.
 Can they find the killer in time, before the Japanese invade?